bshore/steggo/README.md

   - s # or --srcfile /path/to/input/source.png (.gif, .bmp, or .jpeg)
   - o # or --outdir /path/to/output/ Directory to save output.png (.gif, .bmp, or .jpeg)
   - t # or --text "The Secret Message to embed"
-  - m # or --msgfile /path/to/secret_message.txt (can be anything)
+  - m # or --msgfile /path/to/secret_message.txt (can be anything, just has to fit in srcfile)
   - i # or --stdin The secret message to embed comes from stdin (ex: pipe command)
   - d # or --decode Extract a message from an already embedded file
-  - r13 # or --rot13 (Apply Rot13 pre encoding to the message before embedding)
+  - r13 # or --rot13 Apply Rot13 pre encoding to the message before embedding
-  - b16 # or --base16 (Apply Base16 pre encoding to the message before embedding)
+  - b16 # or --base16 Apply Base16 pre encoding to the message before embedding
-  - b32 # or --base32 (Apply Base32 pre encoding to the message before embedding)
+  - b32 # or --base32 Apply Base32 pre encoding to the message before embedding
-  - b64 # or --base64 (Apply Base64 pre encoding to the message before embedding)
+  - b64 # or --base64 Apply Base64 pre encoding to the message before embedding
-  - b85 # or --base85 (Apply Base85 pre encoding to the message before embedding)
+  - b85 # or --base85 Apply Base85 pre encoding to the message before embedding
-  - c # or --complex (In the order they appear, apply pre encoding to the message before embedding)
+  - c # or --complex A Comma separated list(no space) of encoding types, applied in the order they appear (limit 5)
-  - h # or --help (Print out this text block)
+  - h # or --help Print out help text

   # Example commands
   # Simple